Bjarmaland: Norse voyagers in Bjarmaland

 Later, several expeditions were undertaken from Norway to Bjarmaland.
 In 920, Eric Bloodaxe made a Viking expedition, as well as Harald II of Norway and Haakon Magnusson of Norway, in 1090.

-The best known expedition was that of Tore Hund (Tore Dog) who together with some friends, arrived in Bjarmaland in 1026.
+The best known expedition was that of Tore Hund, who, together with some friends, arrived in Bjarmaland in 1026.
 They started to trade with the inhabitants and bought a great many pelts, whereupon they pretended to leave.
 Later, they made shore in secret, and plundered the burial site, where the Bjarmians had erected an idol of their god Jómali.
 This god had a bowl containing silver on his knees, and a valuable chain around his neck.
 Tore and his men managed to escape from the pursuing Bjarmians with their rich bounty.

 Identification

 The name Bjarmaland appears in Old Norse literature, possibly referring to the area where Arkhangelsk is presently situated, and where it was preceded by a Bjarmian settlement.
 The first appearance of the name occurs in an account of the travels of Ohthere of Hålogaland, which was written in about 890.

 The name Permians is already found in the oldest document of the Rus', the Nestor's Chronicle (1000–1100).
 The names of other Uralic tribes are also listed including some Samoyedic peoples as well as the Veps, Cheremis, Mordvin, and Chudes.